Legalization is coming; are you curious about how to grow cannabis inside?

 Choose a Grow Light

 When it comes to lighting, there is a wide range of options available for you to choose when growing weed indoors.
 The best kinds of grow lights include high-pressure sodium (HPS), metal halide (MH), light-emitting diodes (LED) and compact fluorescent lights (CFLs).

-You have to be very discreet when choosing the light because the wrong growing light can make the grow space too hot for air circulation.
+You have to be very discreet when selecting the light because the wrong growing light can make the grow space too hot for air circulation.
 If you have a small grow space, then you should avoid high-intensity lighting, for example, HPS and MH.
-However, LED or CFL lighting can keep your grow room temperature under control as these run much cooler.
+However, LED or CFL lighting can keep your grow room temperature under control, as these run much cooler.